 Cash and cash equivalents consist of amounts on deposit and short-term investments with original maturities of three months or less in term deposits with financial institutions that are readily convertible to cash.
-As at December 31, 2023, the Company had \$nil invested in term deposits (2022-\$2,000,000).
+As at December 31, 2024, the Company had \$nil invested in term deposits that were not cashable (2023- \$nil).